 The Board of Directors shall appoint a Remuneration Committee consisting of three members of the Board of Directors.
 The committee shall work in accordance with the Rules of Procedure set by the Board.
 The remuneration committee shall be advisory to the Board of Directors and the CEO regarding terms of employment for the executives of the Company and setting a Remuneration Policy.
 The committee shall also supervise that terms of employment of ranking employees are in line with the Remuneration Policy and report annually to the Board of Directors in connection with the Annual General Meeting.

 Members of the Board of Directors shall be paid a monthly salary, according to decision taken by the Annual General Meeting in that respect, as specified in paragraph 79 of the Act on Public Limited Companies.
-The Board of Directors shall submit a proposal for the period until the next Annual General Meeting and shall in that respect take into account the time spent by the Board Members on their duties, their personal liability, as well as the operational and economical performance of the Company and the Board of Directors shall also take into account remuneration of members of the Boards of Directors of comparable companies.
+The Board of Directors shall submit a proposal for the period until the next Annual General Meeting and shall in that respect take into account the time spent by the Board Members on their duties, their personal liability, as well as the operational and economic performance of the Company and the Board of Directors shall also take into account remuneration of members of the Boards of Directors of comparable companies.
 Additional payments may be effected to individual Board Members for specific projects which cannot be classified as ordinary tasks for Board Members, as well as for work in sub-committees of the Board, as applicable.
 Payments for such tasks shall be subject to approval by the other Board Members.
 The Company shall secure immunity for the Board of Directors for all claims that can eventually be made against them, connected to their work on behalf of the Company, within the limits allowed under the act on Public Limited Companies.
 It is not permitted to make redundancy contracts with individual Board Members.

 A written employment contract shall be prepared between the Company and the CEO, containing details of his main duties and responsibilities.
 The amount of his basic salaries and other remuneration shall take into account his education, working experience and previous employment.
 Other details of his remuneration, such as contribution to pension funds, holiday allowance and other benefits, as well as terms of notice, shall be mentioned in the employment contract.
 Bonuses and stock incentives shall also be included in the employment contract, as specified in paragraph 7 of this Remuneration Policy.